ieranik/vpm/README.md

 # Heterogeneous (UGV-UAV) Coordination for Persistent Monitoring using Particle Filters and Reinforcement Learning

+*This is an ongoing project.
+Full code and excution details will be released upon completion of the project.
+More details can be found in the [project page](https://ieranik.github.io/projects/hcrl/) and the [draft paper](https://ieranik.github.io/files/hcrl.pdf)*

 In this project, we study the multi-robot visibility-based persistent monitoring (PM) problem.
 Persistent monitoring is a variant of coverage problem that involves repeatedly covering a given area, e.g. patrolling, security surveillance, target searching, etc. In addition to the coverage maximization objective of the well-studied exploration problem, the PM problem also requires agents to revisit previously explored regions in order to achieve repeated monitoring of the space.
 More specifically, in this work, we study a novel visibility-based PM problem where a team of UGVs equipped with 360◦ visual sensors repeatedly patrols an obstructed 2D region.
 We call the problem visibility-based persistent monitoring (VPM) problem.